slingr-stack/slingr-docs/content/en/dev-reference/security/single-sign-on.md

 After configuring app settings in Slingr and applying the changes, a "Sign In" button will automatically appear on the login page of the app.

 When a user clicks the button, a popup will open, allowing the user to select their Google account to use for signing in.

+### Redirect to a URL after login

+This flag allows generating a redirection after a successful login.
+It can redirect to a view, an external page or a html from the public files.
+The user token will be sent as header and as query param to maintain a context.

 <br>